tbgh011/lucid/README.md

 - Sigma-kappa outlier rejection
 - Histogram overlay (log-scale, luminance + RGB channels)
 - Multi-percentage stacking in a single run (F25, F50, F75 subfolders)
-- Expand Recording — split one continuous capture into a numbered sequence of stacks (by number of stacks or segment length, with optional overlap) for smoother animations
+- Expand Recording — split one continuous capture into a sequence of stacks (by number of stacks or segment length, with optional overlap), each named by its midpoint UTC capture time for WinJUPOS derotation
 - Batch processing for multiple video files
 - Session save and restore (.json)
 - Output: TIFF 16-bit, PNG, FITS